lifeparticle/Ruby-Cheatsheet/README.md

 3. Perfect for simple callbacks
 4. Used in ActiveRecord scopes

+In Ruby, a lambda is a type of Proc that has some specific characteristics and behaviors.
+Like a Proc, a lambda is a way to package a block of code as a object that can be passed around and reused, but there are some differences between the two.

+The main difference between a lambda and a proc is in the way they handle the "return" keyword.
+In a proc, the "return" keyword will return from the method that the proc was defined in, whereas in a lambda, the "return" keyword will only return from the lambda itself.

+The benefits of using a lambda include:

+* **Clarity:** Like procs, using a lambda can help to make your code more readable by encapsulating complex logic into a single, named object that can be easily understood.
+* **Strictness:** Since Lambdas are more strict in terms of how they handle the return keyword, it can be beneficial in cases where you want to ensure that a block of code behaves in a specific way.
+* **Strict number of arguments:** Lambdas also check the number of arguments passed to them, unlike procs which don't check the number of arguments passed to them.

 ```ruby
 # there are multiple ways to declare a lambda
 l = lambda { puts "Hello World" }